plone/training/docs/javascript/development-process.md

 ## Code Style

-Together with [plone.api](https://github.com/plone/plone.api) we developed [Styleguides](https://docs.plone.org/develop/styleguide/), which we are enforcing now for core Plone development.
+Together with [plone.api](https://github.com/plone/plone.api) we developed [Plone style guides](https://docs.plone.org/develop/styleguide/), which we are enforcing now for core Plone development.

 This makes code so much more readable.